goleary22/CISC361/README.md

 # CISC361

-Class Exercises for Operating Systems
+Class: Operating Systems

+Repository to hold in class exercises, all programs written using C.